StevePro7/SimpsonsTest/README.md

 ###### CREDITS
 Extra special thanks to: sverx for devkitSMS https://github.com/sverx/devkitSMS
 <br />
-Shout out to eruiz00 as I used some programming tricks from "Astro Force"
+Plus shout out to eruiz00 as I used some programming tricks from "Astro Force"
 <br />
 <br />
 Special thanks to: